 When marks include only the Roman capital letter "N" and the registration number is displayed on limited, restricted or light-sport category aircraft or experimental or provisionally certificated aircraft, the operator must also display on that aircraft near each entrance to the cabin, cockpit, or pilot station, in letters not less than 2 inches nor more than 6 inches high, the words "limited," "restricted," "light-sport," "experimental," or "provisional," as applicable.

-Even though the sUAS will have no airworthiness certificate, an exemption may be needed as the sUAS will have no entrance to the cabin, cockpit or pilot station on which the word "experimental" can be placed.
-Given the size of the sUAS, two inch lettering will be impossible.
+Even though the sUAS will have no airworthiness certificate, an exemption may be needed as the sUAS will have no entrance to the cabin, cockpit or pilot station on which the word "Experimental" can be placed.
+Given the size of the sUAS, two-inch lettering will be impossible.
+However, Integra will post the registration number in a size as large as practicable.
 The word "Experimental" will be placed on the fuselage in compliance with §45.29 (f).

-The equivalent level of safety will be provided by having the sUAS marked on its fuselage as required by §45.92 (f) where the pilot, observer and others working with the sUAS will see the identification of the sUAS as "Experimental".
+The equivalent level of safety will be provided by having the sUAS marked on its fuselage as required by §45.29 (f) where the pilot, observer and others working with the sUAS will see the identification of the sUAS as "Experimental."
 The FAA has issued the following exemptions to this regulation to Exemptions Nos.
-10700, 8738, 10167 and 10167A.
+10700, 8738, 10167 and 10167 A.